 At the Center for Hunger-Free Communities, we coordinate the Philadelphia site of Children's HealthWatch, a multi-site surveillance study that monitors the health and well-being of young children under the age of four in 5 inner-city medical centers located around the country.
 In Philadelphia, a team of trained interviewers conducts structured interviews with caregivers of young children about the factors affecting their child's health and development in the Emergency Department at St. Christopher's Hospital for Children six days a week.
 To see a summary of our hardship data for Philadelphia, please see the Philly Data page.

-Witnesses to Hunger is an ongoing qualitative, participatory research study.
-Begun in Philadelphia in 2008, our research sites now include Boston and Baltimore.
+Witnesses to Hunger is an qualitative, participatory research study.
+Begun in Philadelphia in 2008, our research sites now include Boston, Baltimore and Camden.
 Research participants are caregivers with young children who receive some form of public assistance.
 Using the “photovoice” methodology, participants are given cameras to document their lives and their ideas for change.
 This study helps us to gain a deeper understanding of the nature of poverty and to partner with participants to find real-world solutions.
 Click here to meet the Real Experts from Witnesses to Hunger, see their photographs and learn more about our advocacy work.